RobertCurry0216/pp-lib/README.md

 ```

+The above code demonstrates how to use the Playdate-Platformer Library to create a platformer game for the Playdate.
+For a more detailed description of available parameters and functionalities, please refer to the API section below.

-Here are all the available paramaters you can set on your platformer character
+Below are the available parameters that you can customize for your platformer character:

 ```lua
 self.has_air_control = true -- determins if player can be controlled while in the air